There are several compelling arguments for being interested in translational work:

 When projects join SPARK program our managers support applying appropriate funding.
 Luckily a large portion of our projects has been successful in raising remarkable funding from Business Finland, Academy of Finland and private foundations.
 That has enabled many of our teams to focus in their projects.

-Since the financial support by SPARK Finland is very small, in reality, the feeling that you are not alone anymore… access to systematic top-notch mentoring… access to global industry, investor and academic networks… peer support… and our educational courses… Those are the biggest motivating elements for participating at SPARK.
+Since the financial support by SPARK Finland is not the case, in reality, the feeling that you are not alone anymore… you have an access to systematic top-notch mentoring… access to global industry, investor and academic networks… peer support… and our educational courses… Those are the biggest motivating elements for participating at SPARK.

 These have not changed much during first years that SPARK Finland has been operating.